 There is a common perception that ‘Eggy Bread’ and ‘French Toast’ are the same thing.
 I’m inclined to disagree.
 Obviously they are very similar but ‘Eggy Bread’ is what I ate growing up – more of a savoury snack or supper than a sweet dessert or breakfast.
 So I tend to think of ‘Eggy Bread’ as being savoury and ‘French Toast’ as being sweet – maybe with some sugar added to the egg mix or using another sweeter bread like brioche or milk loaf.
 ‘Eggy Bread’ in my mind tends to be best made with regular/thick white sliced bread rather than a doorstop affair.

 As with pretty much anything involving eggs, or indeed food, I am inclined to involve bacon.
 My current treat is to use two slices of eggy bread to make a bacon sandwich.
 I do also sometimes blow all that I have said above out of the water and have it topped with bacon and maple syrup.
-If I’m feeling really off the charts, I’ll have a poached or fried egg too – for the yolk – you can never have enough eggs.
+If I’m feeling really off the charts, I’ll have a poached or fried egg too – for the runny yolk – you can never have enough eggs.
+My Ham and Cheese Breakfast ‘Casserole’ is essentially a large baked eggy bread with lots of extra and perfect to make in advance.

 Makes 2 Slices